 Supervision is a very important factor in the success of your PhD project.
-Here we provide some general tips on collaborating successfully with your supervisors.
-You can discuss these matters during your annual Assessment and Development Interview, but also at another time.
-In the Netherlands, you can approach your supervisors directly, in case you encounter problems.
+Here we provide some general tips on collaborating successfully with your supervisor(s).
+You can discuss these matters during your annual Assessment and Development Interview, but also on other moments.
+In the Netherlands, you can approach your (co-)supervisor directly, in case of problems.

 - What is the expected output at the end of the project?

 - What are your expectations for the coming weeks?